Last updated on July 25th, 2022

-Is Ukraine a good place to visit?
-If you are planning your itinerary for Ukraine and wondering what are the best cities to visit (and why), this post will come in handy.
-Some cities on this list can be more interesting for one group of travelers while others may seem to be boring.
+Some of them will be more interesting for one group of travelers while others may seem to be boring.
 It depends on what type of traveler you are and what exactly you are looking to find in each place.

 Don’t judge the place and make conclusions after reading captions only.
 Read what each city has to offer and what it can possibly give you.
 If you need more travel tips for Ukraine, check my guide.
-If you have more questions, see all my posts in the Ukraine travel blog section.
+If you have more questions, see all my posts in the Ukraine travel blog section or drop a comment below, I’ll do my best to help!

 Of course, the fact that Kyiv is on this list will not come as a surprise to anyone.
-A lot of travelers fly here and start there journey around the country from Kyiv.
-It is really a wonderful city to see and explore.
+A lot of travelers fly there and start their journey around the country from Kyiv.
+It is one of the top cities in Ukraine to see and explore.

-One of the 10 most beautiful metro stations and one of the 5 highest monuments in the world is located in Kyiv.
-In 2018, it was recognized as the greenest metropolis in Europe.
+One of the 10 most beautiful metro stations and one of the 5 highest monuments in the world are located in Kyiv.
+In 2019, it was recognized as the greenest metropolis in Europe.
 No wonder it did!
 There are more than 70 parks and squares around the city.

 Also, don’t forget to take a fascinating walk along historic Khreshchatyk street, visit Independence Square, walk through a landscaped alley, go to the Sophia Kyivska national reserve and buy an original souvenir on St. Andrew’s Descent.

-2. Chernihiv – One of the Most Ancient Cities in Ukraine
+2. Chernihiv – Another Ancient City in Ukraine

-Chernihiv is one of the oldest cities in Ukraine.
+Chernihiv is another ancient city in Ukraine.
+The first mention of it was in 907, although archaeological excavations indicate even earlier human settlements in the area.
+In 2021, it celebrated 1114 years since its founding.
 Once a thriving and important center of medieval Kievan Rus and the first East Slavic state.

 Chernihiv is the most important city in the East European historical period before the Mongol invasion.
 It can be easy to visit on a weekend trip from Kyiv.